dotestroet/Fitbit3/README.md

 ## Data Wrangling
 part4_wrangling.py
-is part 4 of the assignment and the first step was replacing the missing values.
-To determine how to replace the missing values we checked the average and median with the use of outliers.
-We decided that median was the best course of action.
+Did a small data exploration of fitbit_database.db.
+Started with data cleaning by finding the outliers, missing, values and duplicates.
+The weight_log table we substituted the missing values with the median, considering the outliers.
+The fat_column was removed because it missed 31/33 values.
+Had to remove 525 duplicate rows in table 'minute_sleep'.

 ## Files Overview